homics/instructions/homics/docs/user-guide/kubernetes.md

 ## Goal

-Automatize the deployment of our market place using Kubernetes.
+Automatize the deployment of our marketplace app using Kubernetes.

 ## At your keyboard